 Domain name services provider Dyn has issued an analysis of the recent distributed denial of service (DDoS) attack that took down major websites globally.
 The analysis claims that “a significant volume” of the traffic came from the Mirai botnet.

 As indicated in a recently released source code form, the DDoS infects Internet of Things (IoT) devices using default usernames and passwords.
-The exact size of the botnet is not known, but in its initial report on the attack Dyn claimed it had seen "tens of millions" of individual devices.
+The exact size of the botnet is not known, but in its initial report on the attack, Dyn claimed it had seen “tens of millions” of individual devices.

-In an updated analysis from Dyn's Scott Hilton, this figure has been considerably reduced.
-The company now claims that the DDoS attack had around 100,000 individual sources, of which a significant volume were part of the Mirai botnet.
+In an updated analysis from Dyn’s Scott Hilton, this figure has been considerably reduced.
+The company now claims that the DDoS attack had around 100,000 individual sources, of which a significant volume was part of the Mirai botnet.